-Reputation is the cornerstone of which is the oxygen all providers of dedicated offshore developers build off, and they are well aware of this fact.
+Reputation is the cornerstone of all providers of dedicated offshore developers build off, and they are well aware of this fact.
 With that in mind, vendors tend to flaunt their past and ongoing partnerships, proudly putting them forward on their websites.
 Typically, you can find a dedicated section on their website where they talk about the nuts and bolts of those partnerships.
 When seeking offshore software developers, you'll be better off filtering out companies without signs of partnerships with legit companies, as you risk ending up with a vendor without the actual experience needed in delivering such services.

 Thus, take your time to go over the companies' Clients/Success Stories/Case Studies pages, as it will help you understand the company's real experience.
 Those pages may have the answers as to what kind of companies have hired offshore dedicated developers through the vendor in question and how the partnership helped those companies grow.
 See how that resonates with you.
 For example, we at nCube have worked with a variety of companies, both large and small.
 Many of those partnerships are described in our success stories (with permission of the respective clients), and we are replenishing our success stories when we have a chance.